atharv01h/Sakurajima-Mai-Bot/README.md

 Feel free to explore and discover more features by experimenting with different commands!

-## Screenshots
-Include screenshots or GIFs showcasing the bot in action.
-You can create a 'screenshots' folder in your repository and link the images here.

 ## Contributing
 If you'd like to contribute to the development of the Mai Sakurajima WhatsApp Bot, please follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.